junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 7471

-> by striking “Special trial judges” in the heading and inserting “Magistrate judges of the Tax Court”; and
+> by striking “Special trial judges” in the heading and inserting “Magistrate judges of the Tax Court”, and

 | | |
 |---|---|